-- Proper use of admin accounts
+- Effective allocation and use of administration accounts

-- Proper firewall setup
+- Proper firewall settings

-- Safe Remote Desktop Protocol connections
+- Safe Remote Desktop Protocol (RDP) access

-- Split permission model for backup integrity
+- Split permission model for backup protection

 - Offsite backups including cloud backup to Microsoft Azure

 Ransomware is a form of malware that encrypts or steals a victim's files so they cannot be used or are publicized.
 Crypto-ransomware sometimes locks the target's computer.
 To prevent the damage, the victim is asked to send a specified amount of money, usually via a crypto currency like Bitcoin, within a short time window.
 It is not guaranteed that paying the extortion price will recover the damaged files or prevent its exposure to the public.
 Files can be encrypted or erased across a network depending on the victim's write permissions, and you cannot solve the strong encryption technologies used on the compromised files.
 A common ransomware delivery package is spoofed email, in which the target is tricked into responding to by means of a social engineering exploit known as spear phishing.
 This causes the email to appear to come from a familiar source.
 Another popular vulnerability is a poorly protected RDP port.